Dilok / stock.adobe.com

 Who Uses WordPress? 🔎

-Now that you know what a large percentage of websites use WordPress, I bet you’re a little curious about where all those websites are.
+Now that you know that a large percentage of websites use WordPress, I bet you’re a little curious about where all those websites are.

 Obviously, this site is one of them.
 But what about big companies that use WordPress?
 Are there websites you frequently visit that run on the world’s most popular content management system?